23f2002017/vehicle_parking_app/README.md

 ## How to run the application ?

-0. Navigate to the project folder
+0. Navigate to the project folder, run the below command to delete all the *Zone.Identifier* files
+`find . -type f -name '*:Zone.Identifier' -exec rm -f {} \;`

 1. Create a virtual environment
 `python3 -m venv .venv`